NatronGitHub/Natron/Documentation/source/plugins/fr.inria.openfx.OpenRaster.rst

 |pluginIcon|

-*This documentation is for version 2.1 of OpenRaster.*
+*This documentation is for version 2.1 of OpenRaster (fr.inria.openfx.OpenRaster).*

 Description
 -----------